 VALCYTE and other medicines may affect each other and cause serious side effects.
 Keep a list of your medicines to show your healthcare provider and pharmacist.

 Talk to your healthcare provider, nurse or pharmacist if you have questions about your medicine.

 What are the possible side effects of VALCYTE?

 Common side effects of VALCYTE in adults and children include:

 Other common side effects in children include:

-These are not all the possible side effects of Valcyte.
-For more information, ask your doctor or pharmacist.
+These are not all the possible side effects of VALCYTE.
+For more information, ask your healthcare provider or pharmacist.

-Medicines are sometimes prescribed for conditions that are not mentioned in patient information leaflets.
-Do not use Valcyte for a condition for which it was not prescribed.
-Do not give Valcyte to other people, even if they have the same symptoms you have.
+Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
+Do not use VALCYTE for a condition for which it was not prescribed.
+Do not give VALCYTE to other people, even if they have the same symptoms you have.
 It may harm them.

-This leaflet summarizes the most important information about Valcyte.
-If you would like more information, talk with your doctor.
-You can ask your doctor or pharmacist for information about Valcyte that is written for health professionals.
+This leaflet summarizes the most important information about VALCYTE.
+If you would like more information, talk with your healthcare provider.
+You can ask your healthcare provider or pharmacist for information about VALCYTE that is written for health professionals.